MaZderMind/cwa-qr/README.md

 Python Implementation of the CoronaWarnApp (CWA) Event Registration
 ===================================================================

+**This is the Python2 Version.
+For Python3 see** https://github.com/MaZderMind/cwa-qr/tree/main

 This is an Implementation of the Protocol used to generate Event-Location QR-Codes for the CoronaWarnApp (CWA) as described in [
 Corona-Warn-App: Documentation – Event Registration - Summary](https://github.com/corona-warn-app/cwa-documentation/blob/c0e2829/event_registration.md).